alterthefuture/modmail/README.md

   4. Enjoy!

 ## Credits
-This bot was made by Scritpz#0001 free to use by anyone aslong as you give credits
+This bot was made by playedyabtch free to use by anyone aslong as you give credits